 Upcoming Events

-We will be holding drop-in community office hours this month on Friday May 16 from 4-5:30pm in Kensington Market.
-Office hours will be held at 88 Nassau St. Come and discuss all things CLT with Co-Director Dominique Russell!
+Interested in volunteering with the KMCLT?
+Have questions?
+We will be holding drop-in community office hours this month on Thursday July 31 from 4-5:30pm in Kensington Market.
+Office hours will be held at 202-86A Nassau St. Come and discuss all things CLT with Co-Director Dominique Russell!

 Land AcknowledgementWe, as members of the Kensington Market Community Land Trust, are aware that we are a settler organization.
 Kensington Market sits in the traditional territory of many nations, including the Mississaugas of the Credit (an Anishnaabe people), the Haudenosaunee Confederacy, the Wendat and Petun Nations, land which is now home to many First Nations, Inuit and Métis.